kanidm/kanidm/book/src/access_control/intro.md

 Service account tokens can be issued with read-only or read-write flags, where read-only tokens are unable to modify content of Kanidm.
-This can allow the service account to have higher level permissions assigned but only usable with a short lived or isolate read-write token.
+This can allow the service account to have higher level permissions assigned but only usable with a short lived or isolated read-write token.

 ## Permission Delegation